• Skip to primary navigation

 • Disher/Cookie Scoop - This is an optional piece of equipment, but makes spooning cupcake or muffin batter into each well a cleaner and quicker process.

-Prep: Preheat oven to 350°F and line your cupcake/muffin tin with desired liners.
+Prep: Preheat oven to 350°F and line your muffin pan/muffin tins with desired liners.

-Dry Ingredients: Sift dry ingredients together and give them a quick whisk.
+Dry Ingredients: Sift dry ingredients together in a separate bowl and give them a quick whisk.
 Gently mix dry ingredients into the wets, making sure to not overmix.

 Add Nuts & Berries: Fold in fresh raspberries and chopped walnut.

-Bake: Pour batter into muffin liners until they are ⅔ full then top with additional nuts or berries if desired.
+Bake: Pour batter into muffin liners or muffin cups until they are ⅔ full then top with additional nuts or berries if desired.
 Bake for 28-33 minutes, or until the muffins are set and when a toothpick is inserted into the middle, it comes out with only a few crumbs.

-Cool & Enjoy: Allow the muffins to cool for about 10 minutes, then place them on a cooling rack to cool completely before storing - or enjoy immediately!
+Cool & Enjoy: Allow the muffins to cool for about 10 minutes, then place them on a cooling rack or wire rack to cool completely before storing - or enjoy immediately!

 Raspberry banana muffin batter in a bowl.